Correcting inaccurate personal information

 - children

-- residence permit (if you come from another country)
+- residence permit (if you are from another country)

 - right to vote